Star Wars: X-wing (book series): Starfighters of Adumar (1999)

 Starfighters of Adumar (1999) is the ninth book in the series.
 It was written by Allston.
-The neutral world of Adumar has decided to pick a side in the war to control the galaxy.
-Delegates from both the New Republic and the Empire have been invited to Adumar, and each camp will be given a chance to plead its government's case.
+The previously neutral world of Adumar has decided to pick a side in the war to control the galaxy.
+Delegates from both the New Republic and the Imperial Remnant have been invited to Adumar, and each camp will be given a chance to plead its government's case.
 But there is one small catch: since the Adumari prize military skill above all else, they insist that both delegations be composed exclusively of fighter pilots.
-For pilot Wedge Antilles and his company, it's an unfamiliar exercise in diplomacy—and one that's filled with unexpected peril.
-For once they arrive, the X-wing pilots are challenged by Adumar's fierce warriors and attacked by Imperial assassins bent on eliminating all competition.
-But these challenges pale in comparison to the threat posed by a rogue Republic agent... one who is determined to win Adumar's allegiance once and for all—even if it costs the X-wing pilots their lives.
+For pilot Wedge Antilles and Red Flight, it's an unfamiliar exercise in diplomacy—and one that's filled with unexpected peril.
+Once they arrive, the X-wing pilots are challenged by Adumar's fierce warriors and attacked by Imperial assassins bent on eliminating all competition.
+However, despite impressing the Adumari with his prowess, Wedge openly criticizes the nation of Cartann's willingness to kill other pilots in ritual combat.
+New Republic diplomat Tomer Darpen betrays Red Flight and lies to Cartann's Perator that Wedge seeks death in honorable combat.
+Red Flight is barely able to escape Cartann and rally an alliance of Cartann's enemies to overthrow Cartann.
+The Perator steps down and his son negotiates a treaty to join the New Republic.
+Angered, the Imperial Remnant launches a full assault on Adumar, but are repelled by the combined New Republic and Adumari forces.